King John of England

 One of the remaining four versions of the original Magna Carta; Photo Credit – Wikipedia

 Infuriated by being forced to agree to the Magna Carta, John turned to his Pope Innocent III, who declared the Magna Carta null and void and the rebel barons excommunicated.
-Now the conflict between John and the barons was transformed into an open civil war, the First Barons’ War (1215-1217).
+The conflict between John and the barons was transformed into an open civil war, the First Barons’ War (1215-1217).
 The rebels appealed to the French king and offered his son, the future King Louis VIII, the English crown.
 The war continued after John’s death, but William Marshal, 1st Earl of Pembroke, slowly managed to get most barons to switch sides from Louis to the new King Henry III and attack Louis.
 The Magna Carta was reissued in King Henry III’s name with some of the clauses omitted and was sealed by the nine-year-old king’s regent William Marshal.

 King John of England in battle with the Franks (left), Louis VIII of France on the march (right); Credit – Wikipedia

-In the midst of the First Barons’ War, John was traveling through East Anglia, from Spalding in Lincolnshire to Bishop’s Lynn, in Norfolk, became ill with dysentery, and decided to turn back, taking the longer road route.
+Amid the First Barons’ War, John was traveling through East Anglia, from Spalding in Lincolnshire to Bishop’s Lynn, in Norfolk, became ill with dysentery, and decided to turn back, taking the longer road route.
 However, he sent his baggage train, including his crown jewels, through The Wash, the large indentation in the coastline of Eastern England that separates the curved coast of East Anglia from Lincolnshire.
 This route, flat, low-lying, and often marshy, was usable only at low tide.
 The horse-drawn wagons moved too slowly for the incoming tide, and many were lost.

 John managed to ride to Swineshead Abbey where he spent the night.
 The next day, he was taken by a litter to Newark Castle where he died on October 19, 1216, at the age of 49.
 At his request, King John was buried in Worcester Cathedral as close to the shrine of St. Wulfstan as possible.
 A new tomb was made in 1232, during the reign of his son and heir King Henry III.

-In 1217, John’s widow Isabella of Angoulême left her young son, King Henry III of England, in the care of his regent, William Marshal, 1st Earl of Pembroke, and returned to France to assume control of her inheritance, the County of Angoulême.
+In 1217, John’s widow Isabella of Angoulême left her young son King Henry III of England in the care of his regent, William Marshal, 1st Earl of Pembroke, and returned to France to assume control of her inheritance, the County of Angoulême.
 There, she once again met her jilted fiancé Hugh de Lusignan, now the 10th Count of La Marche, who had never married.
 Isabella and Hugh married on May 10, 1220, and they had nine children.
 Isabella died on May 31, 1246, at Fontevrault Abbey and was initially buried in the common graveyard there at her request.
-In 1254, her son King Henry III visited Fontevrault and he personally supervised the reburial of his mother’s remains in the abbey church next to the tombs of his grandparents King Henry II and Eleanor of Aquitaine.
+In 1254, her son King Henry III visited Fontevrault and personally supervised the reburial of his mother’s remains in the abbey church next to the tombs of his grandparents King Henry II and Eleanor of Aquitaine.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.